json-api/json-api/recommendations/index.md

 `PATCH` requests if the client includes the `X-HTTP-Method-Override: PATCH` header.
 This allows clients that lack `PATCH` support to have their update requests honored, simply by adding the header.

+## Formatting Date and Time Fields <a href="#date-and-time-fields" id="date-and-time-fields" class="headerlink"></a>

+Although JSON API does not specify the format of date and time fields, it is recommended that servers align with ISO 8601.
+[This W3C NOTE](http://www.w3.org/TR/NOTE-datetime) provides an overview of the recommended formats.